Frequently Asked Questions

 What is a Certificate of Relief from Civil Disabilities and how can I get one?

 You may apply to the State Parole Board (if you are on parole) or the court where you were sentenced for a certificate.
-More information, including an DPCA-52 Application for a Certificate of Relief from Disabilities.
+See Applying to Court for a Certificate of Relief from Civil Disabilities.

 How can I get a Criminal History Report?